Towards Explicit Discrete Holography: Aperiodic Spin Chains from Hyperbolic Tilings: Discussion and outlook

-Let us conclude by commenting upon several avenues for future developments of the results reported in this manuscript. \\ In this work, we have proposed an aperiodic chain with $SU(2)$ spins at each site as a boundary theory.
+Let us conclude by commenting upon several avenues for future developments of the results reported in this manuscript.

+In this work, we have proposed an aperiodic chain with $SU(2)$ spins at each site as a boundary theory.
 The nature of the spin variables can be generalized, for instance considering $SU(N)$ spins.
 This is interesting in view of spin chains with $SU(N)$ global symmetry, whose continuum limit is provided by $SU(N)$ Wess-Zumino-Witten CFTs \cite{Affleck:1985wb,Affleck:1987ch,Affleck:1988wz,Wess:1971yu,Witten:1983ar}.
 The central charge of this theory diverges linearly in $N$ when $N\to\infty$.
 Note that the $SU(N)$ symmetry in this case is global rather than local, meaning that its large $N$ limit is more similar to the vector large $N$ limit than to the matrix large $N$ limit usually considered in holography \cite{Klebanov:2018fzb}.
 It is more akin to large $N$ limit of $O(N)$ models of quantum field theories, where fields transform in the fundamental representation of the symmetry group, and the number of degrees of freedom $N$ is taken to infinity.
 Interestingly, holographic duals for such models have been proposed in the context of higher-spin gravity theories \cite{Klebanov:2002ja,Gaberdiel:2010pz,Gaberdiel:2012ku,Gaberdiel:2012uj} such as Vasiliev gravity \cite{VASILIEV1990378,Vasiliev:2003ev,Didenko:2014dwa}.
 It would thus be interesting to study aperiodic $SU(N)$ spin chains in this large $N$ regime.
 In particular, we aim to understand whether the effective central charge defined as in Sec.\,\ref{subsec:EEaperiodicsinglet} also grows with $N$ for fixed pairs \pq{p}{q}.

 It is known that the conformal spectrum of the homogeneous XXZ chain in the continuum limit contains the spectra of various models with central charge less than one, including {\it minimal models} \cite{Alcaraz:1988ey,Grimm:1992ni}.
 Understanding whether fingerprints of this feature remain in presence of aperiodicity would be an interesting future development.
 In view of holography, we note that gravity duals for minimal models in Euclidean spacetime have actually been proposed in \cite{Castro:2011zq}.